What is Aptensio XR and how is it used?

 In a lifetime carcinogenicity study carried out in B6C3F1 mice, methylphenidate caused an increase in hepatocellular adenomas and, in males only, an increase in hepatoblastomas, at a daily dose of approximately 60 mg/kg/day.
-This dose is approximately 4 times the maximum recommended human dose on a mg/m2 basis.
+This dose is approximately 2 times the maximum recommended human dose (MRHD) of 60 mg/day given to children on a mg/m² basis.
 Hepatoblastoma is a relatively rare rodent malignant tumor type.
 There was no increase in total malignant hepatic tumors.
 The mouse strain used is sensitive to the development of hepatic tumors, and the significance of these results to humans is unknown.

 Methylphenidate was not mutagenic in the in vitro Ames reverse mutation assay or in the in vitro mouse lymphoma cell forward mutation assay.
 Sister chromatid exchanges and chromosome aberrations were increased, indicative of a weak clastogenic response, in an in vitro assay in cultured Chinese Hamster Ovary (CHO) cells.
-The genotoxic potential of methylphenidate has not been evaluated in an in vivo assay.
+Methylphenidate was negative in vivo in males and females in the mouse bone marrow micronucleus assay.

 Impairment Of Fertility

-Methylphenidate did not impair fertility in male or female mice that were fed diets containing the drug in an 18week Continuous Breeding study.
-The study was conducted at doses of up to 160 mg/kg/day, approximately 8fold the maximum recommended human dose on a mg/m2 basis.
+Methylphenidate did not impair fertility in male or female mice that were fed diets containing the drug in an 18-week Continuous Breeding study.
+The study was conducted at doses of up to 160 mg/kg/day, approximately 10 times the maximum recommended human dose of 60 mg/day given to adolescents on a mg/m² basis.

 Fetal/Neonatal Adverse Reactions